Citizen Promaster Diver Review 2022

-Besides, Citizen somehow managed to keep the price around $200, making it the most affordable, high-quality diving watch on the market.
+Citizen managed to keep the price around $200, making it the market’s most affordable, high-quality diving watch.

-In the Citizen Promaster Diver review, we will take a closer look at the BN0151-09L model in this lineup.
+In the Citizen Promaster Diver review, we will examine the BN0151-09L model in this lineup.

-As we opened the box we saw a very sturdy and durable watch.
-The case is made of stainless steel and the watch measures 44mm wide and 12mm thick.
-Weighing in at 15.2 oz, this diver’s watch has real weight but isn’t tiringly heavy.
+We saw a sturdy and durable watch as we opened the box.
+The case is made of stainless steel, and the watch measures 44mm wide and 12mm thick.
+Weighing in at 15.2 oz, this Diver’s watch has accurate weight but isn’t tiringly heavy.

 Part of the reason it looks transparent is thanks to the anti-reflective mineral crystal glass display.
-Finally, the Citizen Promaster Diver watch has a standard 20mm lug width, making it easy to customize the straps to fit third-party products of your choice.
+Finally, the Citizen Promaster Diver watch has a standard 20mm lug width, making it easy to customize the straps to fit third-party products.

 Watchband